tuliolc/SAPBatchJobMonitorFramework/README.md

 4. **API Utility Class** (`ZCL_API_UTILITY`):
    - Handles serialization of collected data into JSON.
-   - Manages HTTP communication with the AWS API.
+   - Manages HTTP communication with the AWS API using destinations (SM59).

 ---